ATXDAO/nouns-monorepo/packages/nouns-subgraph/README.md

 ### Authenticate

 To authenticate for thegraph deployment use the `Access Token` from thegraph dashboard:
+**This only needs to be run once on your local project!

 ```sh
 yarn run graph auth https://api.thegraph.com/deploy/ $ACCESS_TOKEN